-- The entire application process runs from February to June 2023. - The process will run in two stages.
+- The application process runs from February to June 2024. - The process will run in two stages.
 The written application stage, in which applicants will have a number of questions to complete and submit via our online form.
-This written stage will be open for six weeks before the submission closes at 11:00 PM on 25 March 2023. - The shortlisted applications from that pool will be invited to interview.
-Those interviews will take place in May. - · Final decisions will be made in June. - We expect the application process to be competitive.
+This written stage will be open for five weeks before the submission closes at 11:00 PM on 10 March 2024. - The shortlisted applicants will be invited for interview in May. - · Final decisions will be made in June. - · We expect the application process to be competitive.

-Details of session tutors will be provided to all successful Fellows in Summer 2023.
+Details of the curriculum, readings and session tutors will be provided to all successful Fellows in Summer 2024.